-(f) Whether the size, composition and characteristics of the proposed supermarket activity will cause significant adverse effects on the function, role and amenity of the Business A zone.
+- (f) Whether the size, composition and characteristics of the proposed supermarket activity will cause significant adverse effects on the function, role and amenity of the Business A zone. - (g) the effects of the size, composition and characteristics of supermarket activities proposed on the existing and expected future function, role and amenity of the Business A zone.